Alejandro (song): Critical reception and accolades

-Chart performance
+Commercial performance

-In the US, "Alejandro" debuted at number 72 on the Billboard Hot 100 for the issue dated April 17, 2010.
-The song debuted on the Mainstream Top 40 chart at number 35, and the Hot Digital Songs chart at number 71, after selling 24,000 paid digital downloads according to Nielsen Soundscan.
-It reached number five on the Hot 100, becoming Gaga's seventh consecutive top ten single in the US.
-She became the second female artist to have her first seven singles reach top-ten in the US, since R&B singer Monica did so from 1995 to 1999.
-"Alejandro" peaked at number four on the Mainstream Top 40 chart, becoming the first single by her not to reach the number one position there.
-It also debuted on the Hot Dance Club Songs chart at 40 and reached the top in the issue dated July 7, 2010.
+In the United States, "Alejandro" debuted at number 72 on the Billboard Hot 100 for the chart issue dated April 17, 2010.
+The same week, the song debuted on the Mainstream Top 40 chart at number 35, and the Hot Digital Songs chart at number 71, after selling 24,000 paid digital downloads according to Nielsen Soundscan.
+The song went on to reach a peak of number five on the Hot 100, becoming Gaga's seventh consecutive top ten single in the nation.
+As a result, she became the most recent female artist to have her first seven singles reach top-ten threshold in the US, since R&B singer Monica did so from 1995 to 1999, with Gaga eclipsing this rate by doing so in only 17 months.
+On the Mainstream Top 40 chart, "Alejandro" peaked at number four, becoming Gaga's first single not to reach the number one position there.
+It also debuted on the Hot Dance Club Songs chart at 40 and reached the top spot on the chart issue dated July 7, 2010.
 The song has sold 2.63 million digital downloads in the US as of February 2019, making Gaga the second artist in digital history to amass seven consecutive two million sellers as a lead act.
 The track was certified quadruple platinum by the Recording Industry Association of America (RIAA) in October 2017.
 On the Canadian Hot 100, "Alejandro" peaked at number four on the issue dated May 8, 2010.

 On the ARIA Singles Chart (Australia), "Alejandro" peaked at number two, becoming Gaga's seventh top-five hit in the country.
-"Alejandro" was certified platinum by the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies of the single.
+"Alejandro" was certified quadruple platinum by the Australian Recording Industry Association (ARIA) for shipment of 280,000 copies of the single.
 The song peaked at number 11 on the New Zealand Top 40.
 With the release of The Fame Monster in November 2009, "Alejandro" charted on the UK Singles Chart at number 75.
 It peaked at number seven in 2010, becoming her sixth top ten song in the UK.
 According to the Official Charts Company, "Alejandro" has sold a total of 436,000 copies as of February 2014, and was certified platinum by the British Phonographic Industry (BPI) in 2020.
 They listed it as the 37th best-selling vinyl single in the UK for the 2010s.
-Across Europe, the song reached the top five in Austria, the Ultratop charts of Belgium (Flanders and Wallonia), Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Netherlands, Norway, Slovakia, Sweden and Switzerland, topping the charts in Finland, Poland, Romania and Russia.
+Across Europe, the song reached the top five in Austria, the Ultratop charts of Belgium (Flanders and Wallonia), Czech Republic, Denmark, France, Germany, Hungary, Ireland, Italy, Netherlands, Norway, Slovakia, Sweden and Switzerland, topping the charts in Finland, Greece, Poland, Romania and Russia.